katarinagresova/katarinagresova.github.io/bio-crash-course/evolution.md

 title: Evolution
 ---

 Evolution is a central concept in biology.
-In a very basic level, it is long process of producing [[#Imperfect copy|imperfect copies]] of genetic material and natural selection of the ones that were lucky enough to survive in bigger numbers in next generations.
+In a very basic level, it is long process of producing [imperfect copies]({{ site.baseurl }}/bio-crash-course/evolution/#imperfect-copy) of genetic material and natural selection of the ones that were lucky enough to survive in bigger numbers in next generations.

 ## Imperfect copies as driver of evolution